trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image66.png" %}

+#### OnlyKey On-The-Go {#otg}

 **What if I am using a computer without the OnlyKey app?**

 This is where the card you received with your OnlyKey comes in handy.
 You can write your labels on this and carry this in your wallet.
 This is a low tech solution but it works great.

 {% include image.html file="card.jpg" max-width="400" %}

+As mentioned on the card you can hold down the 2 button on OnlyKey for 5+ seconds and OnlyKey will type out your slot labels which may look something like this

+`1a Google
+2a Bank
+3a Email
+4a VPN
+5a School
+6a U2F
+1b Amazon
+2b Dropbox
+3b
+4b
+5b
+6b Lastpass`

 {% include important.html content="Obviously, no sensitive information should be written on the card or saved to your slot labels.
 Just something that helps you remember which account is assigned there.
 Next, let's assign a username and password to slot 1a." %}